 Here is an excerpt from C.S.
 Lewis just after Nazi Germany invaded Poland.
 He delivered this sermon at the Church of St. Mary the Virgin, Oxford, Autumn, 1939.
 He closes his sermon with these words:

 All the animal life in us, all schemes of happiness that centered in this world, were always doomed to a final frustration.
 In ordinary times only a wise man can realize it.
 Now the stupidest of us know.
 We see unmistakable the sort of universe in which we have all along been living, and must come to terms with it.
 If we had foolish un-Christian hopes about human culture, they are now shattered.
 If we thought we were building up a heaven on earth, if we looked for something that would turn the present world from a place of pilgrimage into a permanent city satisfying the soul of man, we are disillusioned, and not a moment too soon.
-But if we thought that for some souls, and at some times, the life of learning, humbly offered to God, was, in its own small way, one of the appointed approaches to the Divine reality and the Divine beauty which we hope to enjoy hereafter, we can think so still. (inserted in this post 9 Apr.
-2020: source)
+But if we thought that for some souls, and at some times, the life of learning, humbly offered to God, was, in its own small way, one of the appointed approaches to the Divine reality and the Divine beauty which we hope to enjoy hereafter, we can think so still. (source, emphasis added)

 Image of God in humans